 Some people don’t want squirrels in their garden full-stop.
 You might not be looking for how to attract squirrels, but rather how to keep squirrels away.
 Squirrels can chew away at flower bulbs, dig holes, and strip the bark from trees.
 But if you provide food for them, you can coax them away from your prized flowerbeds and enjoy their acrobatic displays instead of worrying about how to keep squirrels out of pots, or away from bird feeders.

 Fortunately, the grey squirrel has such a varied diet that they’ll eat a whole bunch of different foods.
 So, if you’re wondering what to feed squirrels in the backyard, look no further; we’ve got you covered with some ideas below.
+This article was completely overhauled in December, 2020 – first published in October 2019.

 I love watching the squirrels bounce from branch to branch in my backyard, especially in the fall when the leaves droop and you can watch the display from your windows.
 But if food is becoming scarce, then you might not see them around all that much.
 And this is a common problem in the winter when food is less readily available for them.

-If you have a resident squirrel population in your area, then attracting squirrels to your backyard should prove too difficult.
+If you have a resident squirrel population in your area, then attracting squirrels to your backyard shouldn’t prove too difficult.
 They love to eat, and providing the right kind of foods is a surefire way to invite them over for a picnic.
 In fact, if you’ve got a bird feeder set up in your garden, chances are you’re already seeing visits from these furry friends.

 Out in the wild, squirrels are not fussy about keeping their energy levels up.
 They’ll routinely gobble up around their own body weight in food each and every week.
 That’s about 1 lb of food that these critters are going to need to source, meaning they’re not shy about eating anything they can get their hands on.